Online Concussion Course

-- Content summarizes evidence from the 5th International Consensus Statement on Concussion in Sport (Berlin) as well as the Canadian Guideline on Concussion.
+- Summary of evidence from the 6th International Consensus Statement on Concussion in Sport (Berlin) as well as the Canadian Guideline on Concussion.

-- You can interact with others on the online discussion board.
+- Interaction with others on the online discussion board.

-- You can see examples of how the course content is applied in different environments.
+- Examples of the course content applied in different environments.

-- You can complete the course at your own pace, as long as you wrap it by the course end date provided.
+- Completion the course at your own pace, as long as you wrap it by the course end date.

-- The course is also available in French through the Université Laval.
+- The course is also available in French through Université Laval.
 Check dates and registration period.